mapninja/CV/ShortCV.md

 #### Stanford Doerr School of Sustainability, Stanford University
 ##### Autumn 2020-present

 **EARTHSYS144 - _Fundamentals of Geographic Information Science_** - This course presents an overview of current approaches to the use of spatial data and its creation, capture, management, analysis and presentation, in a research context.
-Topics include modeling of geographic objects and associated data, modeling of geographic space and the conceptual foundations of "spatial thinking," field data collection, basic spatial statistical analysis, remote sensing & the use of satellite-based imagery, "Big Data" and machine learning approaches to spatial data, and cartographic design and presentation.
+Topics include modeling of geographic objects and associated data, modeling of geographic space and the conceptual foundations of "spatial thinking," field data collection, basic spatial statistical analysis, remote sensing & the use of satellite-based imagery, "Big Data" and machine learning approaches to spatial data, and cartographic design and presentation

 ### DJ/Radio Personality
 #### KZSU 90.1 FM, Stanford